ZhuangLab/Chromatin_Analysis_MOp/README.md

-# Chromatin_Analysis_2023
+# Chromatin_Analysis_MOp
-Analysis codes and scripts for 2023 Chromatin manuscript
+Analysis codes and scripts for chromatin analysis of MOp